-The Division of Counselling Psychology promotes the interests of Counselling Psychologists across the UK.
+The Division of Counselling Psychology (DCoP) promotes the interests of Counselling Psychologists across the UK.

 EThOS is a database that has access to over 250,000 theses carried out at UK universities - this includes Counselling Psychology theses.